MLinkPlanner 2.0

 limit Tx power to max level, dBm

-Maximum Tx power for transmitters of all PtP links in this project, dBm From the general limit that is set in this menu and the limit that is set in a particular link, the most stringent limit is selected during the calculation.
+From the general limit set in this menu and the limit set in a particular link, the most stringent limit is selected during calculation

 limit EIRP to max level, dBm